 Regular Rebalancing

 Rebalance your portfolio regularly.
-It is a disciplined way to make sure you stay on top of selling your stock.
+It is a disciplined way to ensure you stay on top of selling your stock.
 For example, let’s say you decide to keep 20% of your portfolio allocated to three large-cap dividend-paying stocks.
 Schedule a rebalance every three or four months and trim any holdings that have appreciated and skewed the percentages.
-You may also consider adding to any positions that have fallen below their target allocation.
+You may also consider adding to positions that have fallen below their target allocation.

-If Overweight Then Reduce Your Position
+If Overweight, Then Reduce Your Position

 Many workers accumulate stock from their employer in a qualified plan like a RRSP or 401(k).
 Matching programs are like free money and can be a good way to build wealth.
 Keep in mind that concentrations can be a good way to build wealth, provided the stock is strong and appreciates.
 But after a while, these regular stock contributions can grow too large and may add unnecessary risk.
 Review your accounts every quarter.